 Finally, a beautiful mosque appears in front of us.
 It is huge and majestic.
-Before entering the mosque, we can see a beautiful view from this place to the city.
+Before entering the mosque, we can see a beautiful view from this place of the city.
 We are standing there for a moment and taking pictures.
 In the meantime, we can see that the prayer is over, so we can go inside.

 The mosque makes a big impression on us.
-There is silence, a reverie atmosphere and pleasant peace.
+There are silence, a reverie atmosphere and pleasant peace.
 We are sitting on the carpet and … resting.
 We are spending about 30 minutes there.
 On the way back, we remember to enter the nearby small cemetery, which is located at the back of the mosque.
 Tourists do not come here often, but in this cemetery, there is a mausoleum of Suleiman the Magnificent and Roksolana (Hürrem), his beloved wife.
 The whole cemetery is covered with iris flowers.
 It is a magical place, you must see it.

 The last attraction of this day is visiting the Grand Bazaar.
 Yes, it is the truth – to be in Istanbul and not to visit this place would be a great loss.
-Grand Bazaar is so much connected with this city that it has been an integral part of it since several centuries.
+Grand Bazaar is so much connected with this city that it has been an integral part of it for several centuries.
 The bazaar makes an unusual impression, above all in terms of architecture.
 It is completely covered with the roof, and the whole bazaar takes about 4.5 ha.
 There are over 60 alleys and about 3,500 stands.
-It is unbelievable place!
-It is difficult to find the way out, we do not know which way to turn and which gate to exit to main road, because there are more than 20 gates.
+It is an unbelievable place!
+It is difficult to find the way out, we do not know which way to turn and which gate to exit to the main road because there are more than 20 gates.

-Strolling along the long and endless corridors, in the end we are managing to leave the bazaar after about 1 hour.
+Strolling along the long and endless corridors, in the end, we are managing to leave the bazaar after about 1 hour.
 Our joy is endless when we see that the exit we found is right in front of the tram stop.
 Tram, which has a stop here, will take us back to our hotel.

 In the evening, we are going to the harbour again.
-On the way we find a nice restaurant where we stay for dinner.
+On the way, we find a nice restaurant where we stay for dinner.
 That day we made over 30,000 steps, which is over 24 km.
 We are extremely tired but full of impressions and emotions.
 This is our last day in Istanbul.
 In the morning we will start another journey and another great adventure named Cappadocia.

 Prices are valid in Oct’18.